tim54100/tim54100.github.io/README.md

 - Press Q can let you defend bullets and shoot with spin.<br>
 - Press E can move quickly,even can pass through obstacles.<br>
 - Press space bar can shoot bullets in a moment.<br>

+The game was the phaser course's example in NCHUIT club.